Flag of the Republic of Venice

-The flag inspired the modern Flag of Veneto region in Italy.
+The flag inspired the modern flag of the Veneto region in Italy.

 History

-It is unclear as to when the Republic officially adopted the flag.
+It is unclear as to when the republic officially adopted the flag.
 One chronicler, John the Deacon, described how in 998 Doge Pietro Orseolo II was presented with a "triumphale vexillum" (triumphal banner) before leading a naval expedition against the Narentines, pirates who moored off the eastern coast of the Adriatic and harassed Venetian seamen.
-However, this chronicle does not explicitly mention the use of the Lion of St. Mark within the flag or mention the colours used upon the banner.
+However, this chronicle does not explicitly mention the use of the Lion of Saint Mark within the flag or mention the colours used upon the banner.

-The first recorded use of the Lion of St. Mark on a red field by the Venetians dates back to the late thirteenth century.
-Genoese archivist Jacobus de Voragine makes reference to the Lion of St. Mark as the official symbol for Venice.
+The first recorded use of the Lion of Saint Mark on a red field by the Venetians dates back to the late thirteenth century.
+Genoese archivist Jacobus de Voragine makes reference to the Lion of Saint Mark as the official symbol for Venice.
 He also mentions how the phrase "PAX TIBI MARCE EVANGELISTA MEUS" was found on the flag.